seek-oss/aec/README.md

 positional arguments:
   {drain}
-    drain     Receives messages from the configured queue and writes them to a file, and then deletes them from the queue
+    drain     Receive messages from the configured queue and write them to a file, pretty print them to stdout and then delete them from the queue

 optional arguments:
   -h, --help  show this help message and exit